ayushigeorge/100-days-of-dsa-orless/questions.md

 Given a stack, the task is to sort it such that the top of the stack has the greatest element.
 # Day 17
 Given a string s, remove all its adjacent duplicate characters recursively.
+# Day 18
+Implement a Queue using an Array.
+Queries in the Queue are of the following type:
+(i) 1 x   (a query of this type means  pushing 'x' into the queue) (ii) 2     (a query of this type means to pop element from queue and print the poped element)